daniycity/RobotMove3Ways/README.md

 There are other library of utility for reading the response from the api.
 For use the smarphone camera and take the screenshot of the image.
 I'll try to link all the resources that i've used.
 - How to use android camera in python [GeeksForGeeks](https://www.geeksforgeeks.org/connect-your-android-phone-camera-to-opencv-python/)
 - Build an assistant with open api YouTube video [Ai Austin](https://www.youtube.com/watch?v=8z8Cobsvc9k)

+## Disclaimer <a id="disclaimer"></a>
+There are a lot of configuration and this repo it's not intended to be a tutorial.
+All the api key are just placeholder feel free to use the code as you want.